 Youtube shows quite a number of local variations of Väva Vadmal, which include moves which are quite recognisable - there are dip and dives, forms of strip the willow and thread the needle, arching down over the women and up over the men, and poussettes (variously in the Väva Vadmal från Väckelsång, Rönnenberga, Jät)

-... an old lady of 84 who tells me she was paid sixpence an hour as an extra at the cliff scene, and to dance the Foula Reelfor Michael Powell's 1936 film, the Edge of the World (on the WayBack Machine).
+... an old lady of 84 who tells me she was paid sixpence an hour as an extra at the cliff scene, and to dance the Foula Reelfor Michael Powell's 1936 film, The Edge of the World.

-There are a number of variations in the Scottish descriptions, the Scottish Country Dance Book (Strathspey description) being one, and a second which drops the gallop down and double Strip the Willow back, replacing them with a single Strip down and back, a bit reminiscent of the Drops of Brandy
+There is a second variation which drops the gallop down and double Strip the Willow back, replacing them with a single Strip down and back, a bit reminiscent of the Drops of Brandy

 |Help : Search : FAQ|